 - 1. Add 2 scoops of Pumpkin Spice Naked Shake and 1 cup almond milk to a medium bowl.
 Whisk until the ingredients are fully incorporated.

-- 2. Add 1/4 cup chia seeds, 2 tbsp pumpkin puree, 1/2 tsp pumpkin spice, and 1/4 tsp vanilla extract, and whisk again until the mixture begins to thicken.
+- 2. Add ¼ cup chia seeds, 2 tablespoon pumpkin puree, ½ tsp pumpkin spice, and ¼ teaspoon vanilla extract, and whisk again until the mixture begins to thicken.
 Pour mixture into two jars and seal them.
 Refrigerate the chia seed pudding for several hours to overnight.

-- 3. You can stop here or if you want to add the pumpkin walnut layer, mix together 1/2 cup pumpkin puree along with 2 tbsp maple syrup, 1/2 tsp cinnamon, and 2 tbsp chopped walnuts in a small bowl.
+- 3. You can stop here or if you want to add the pumpkin walnut layer, mix together ½ cup pumpkin puree along with 2 tablespoon maple syrup, ½ teaspoon cinnamon, and 2 tablespoon chopped walnuts in a small bowl.

 - 4, When you’re ready to serve, layer the chia seed pudding and pumpkin walnut mixture in a glass or bowl and top with bananas, walnuts, and optional cacao nibs.